Running a container with the Docker blueprint in Multipass

 Duration: 5 minutes

-We’ll now go one step further, with Portainer.
-The Docker blueprint comes with Portainer installed, which gives an easy-to-use graphical interface for managing our Docker containers.
-To access Portainer, we will first need its IP address.
-The following command will show the IP addresses associated with the Ddocker VM we created in the previous steps:
+Let’s now go one step further, with Portainer.
+The Docker blueprint comes with Portainer installed, which gives an easy-to-use graphical interface for managing your Docker containers.
+To access Portainer, you will first need its IP address.
+The following command will show the IP addresses associated with the Ddocker VM you created in the previous steps:

 multipass list